zentrum-lexikographie/dwdsmor/README.md

 generation and in compact format (`.ca`) for analysis:

-* `lemma.{a,ca}`: transducer with inflection and word-formation components, for lemmatisation and morphological analysis of word forms in terms of grammatical categories.
+* `lemma.{a,ca}`: transducer with inflection and word-formation components, for lemmatisation and morphosyntactic analysis of word forms in terms of grammatical categories.
 * `morph.{a,ca}`: transducer with inflection and word-formation components, for the generation of morphologically segmented word